-The Botanical Bus Promotoras are community leaders with deep indigenous knowledge of herbal medicine and nutrition, who partner with holistic health professionals, to organize culturally relevant, bilingual wellness workshops.
+The Botanical Bus Promotoras are community leaders with indigenous knowledge of herbal medicine and nutrition, who partner with holistic health professionals, to organize culturally relevant, bilingual wellness workshops.

 Our Promotora Program empowers holistic health through the cultivation of community leadership, relationships, and connection to herbal medicine as the medicine of the people.